guanyuming-he/cpt306_a1/specs/main.md

 the level starting UI (waiting for I'm ready button to be pressed).

 ## Methods
-The game has a `resetLevel()` method that destroys and recreates all the level-dependent objects:
+A `resetLevel(int levelNum)` method that destroys and recreates all the level-dependent objects:
-1. Takes parameters of
-    - i. a configured `ObstacleSpawner` to spawn obstacles.
-All parameters of spawning obstacles, except the map, are given to it in its configuration.
-    - ii a configured `HeroSpawner` to spawn the hero.
-All parameters of spawning the hero, except the map with the spawned obstacles,  are given to it in its configuration.
-    - iii. a configured `EnemySpawner` to spawn enemies.
-All parameters of spawning enemies, except the map with the spawned obstacles and hero, are given to it in its configuration.
-2. First, it destroys all the level objects (i.e. All except the `UIManager` and `StateManager`):
+- First, it destroys all the level objects (i.e. All except the `UIManager` and `StateManager`):
     - if they are not `null`.
-3. Now the level is empty.
-It recreates the objects with the spawners.
+- Now the level is empty.
+It recreates the objects with the spawners, according to levelNum.
-    - i.
-It passes the empty map to the `ObstacleSpawner`, takes the obstacles spawned by it, and puts them in the map (the last step may be unnecessary as taking the obstacles may automatically mean having them in the map).
+    - It passes the empty map to the `ObstacleSpawner` and `DesObsSpawner`, takes the obstacles spawned by it, and puts them in the map (the last step may be unnecessary as taking the obstacles may automatically mean having them in the map).
-    - ii.
-It takes the `EnemySpawner`.
-    - iii.
-It passes the map with the obstacles to the `EnemySpawner` and takes the enemies spawned by it.
-    - iv.
-It passes the map with the obstacles and the enemies to the `HeroSpawner` and takes the hero spawned by it.
+    - It passes the map with the obstacles and the enemies to the `HeroSpawner` and takes the hero spawned by it.
-4. It binds the new `Hero` to the `UIManager` so the UI can display the hero's status.
+    - It binds the new `Hero` to the `UIManager` so the UI can display the hero's status.
+    - It passes the map with the obstacles to the `EnemySpawner`s and takes the enemies spawned by it.

-The game has a `startGame()` method that is called when the user starts/restarts the game from the main UI.
+A `startGame()` method that is called when the user starts/restarts the game from the main UI.
 - It reads the settings of `Level 1` from somewhere.
-    - uses them to create the `Spawner`s
+    - uses them to configure the `Spawner`s
-    - and passes all those to `resetLevel()` to create the level-dependent objects.
+    - and calls `resetLevel()` to create the level-dependent objects.
     - calls `stateMgr.startGame()`

+A `continueGame()` method that is called when the user continues to the next level from the level passed UI.
+- It reads the settings of `Level 2` from somewhere.
+    - uses them to configure the `Spawner`s
+    - and calls `resetLevel()` to create the level-dependent objects.
+    - calls `stateMgr.continueGame()`

 # State Manager
 ## Fields: